aparker03/brfss-deploy/README.md

 Access the deployed application here: [state-of-mind.streamlit.app](https://state-of-mind.streamlit.app/)

+> **Note:** The deployed version of this app uses a sampled subset of the full 2022 BRFSS dataset to optimize performance on Streamlit Cloud.
+> For full access to all features and data, please run the app locally using the installation instructions below.

 ## Features

 This Streamlit app provides an interactive interface for exploring mental health patterns using data from the 2022 Behavioral Risk Factor Surveillance System (BRFSS).
 Key features include: